apecloud/kubeblocks.io/blog/run-redis-on-k8s-kuaishou-solution-with-kubeblocks.md

 #### Stability

-After migrating stateful services to Kubernetes, the automation capabilities it provides significantly boosted operational efficiency.
-However, this also made the execution processes more opaque, with even small configuration changes potentially impacting a wide range of business instances.
-To mitigate the stability risks from unexpected operational actions—such as pod evictions, user errors by cluster admins, or issues with operator logic—Kuaishou has focused on the following efforts:
+Migrating stateful services to Kubernetes has greatly improved operational efficiency through automation.
+However, this also made the execution processes more opaque, with even small configuration changes potentially impacting many instances.
+To mitigate the stability risks from unexpected scenarios — such as pod evictions, human error, or Operator bugs— Kuaishou utilizes the **Admission Webhook** mechanism within the Kubernetes API server to intercept and validate change requests.

-1. **How to distinguish expected and unexpected operations?**

-   To identify whether an operation is expected, Kuaishou uses the operation administrators' input as the primary criterion.
-Based on this, a **ServiceAccount certificate** is generated for the Redis team, allowing operations to be distinguished through the user information included in the request.
-2. **How to prevent unexpected changes systematically?**

-   To address this challenge, Kuaishou utilizes the **Admission Webhook mechanism** within the Kubernetes API server to intercept and validate change requests.
 This approach allows Kuaishou to directly reject any unauthorized operations.
 Given the multi-cluster Kubernetes setup across multiple availability zones (AZs), it's critical to ensure change control across clusters.
-To achieve this, Kuaishou developed an internal risk mitigation system called kube-shield.
+To achieve this, Kuaishou developed an internal risk mitigation system called **kube-shield**.

-   Additionally, it’s worth mentioning that Kuaishou has further enhanced business high availability and stability by improving support for fine-grained scheduling distribution and introducing load balancing features based on resource utilization.
+Additionally, it’s worth mentioning that Kuaishou has further enhanced availability and stability by improving support for fine-grained scheduling distribution and introducing load balancing features based on resource utilization.

 #### Operation Complexity

-Migrating from a host-based system to a Kubernetes-based environment, while ensuring ongoing maintenance, requires deep expertise in both Redis and container cloud technologies.
-Relying solely on the Redis team or the container cloud team for independent support would be challenging.
+Migrating from a host-based system to a Kubernetes-based environment, while ensuring ongoing maintenance, requires deep expertise in both Redis and K8s technologies.
+Relying solely on the Redis team or the K8s team for independent support would be challenging.
 Proper division of responsibilities not only enhances productivity but also allows each team to fully leverage their expertise in their respective domains.

 For example, in Kuaishou's cloud-native Redis solution: